 1. Age of Equipment

-Knowing the used equipment’s age can help you estimate how long it will last thereafter.
-It also presents an idea of how much it’s worth.
-Is it more than a decade old or is it still within its first three years of life?
-The age also shows how much maintenance you will need to perform and even help illuminate parts that may go bad within the next several years.
+The age also shows how much maintenance you need and even helps illuminate parts that may go bad within the next several years.
 From here, you can factor in replacement and repair costs when looking at the asking price of the used machine.

 2. History of the Machine